Identifier Reference¶

 const record = await centrali.getRecord('blog-posts', 'rec-uuid-here');

-# Record API paths use the collection slug
+# Record API paths use the recordSlug

 curl "https://api.centrali.io/data/workspace/acme-corp/api/v1/records/slug/blog-posts" \